-Heston and Rouwenhorst (1995) interpret the $\beta$ 's and $\gamma$ 's as portfolio tracking errors, i.e. the estimated coefficients tell you how much better or worse your portfolio would have performed if you had taken a bet on an individual country or industry.
+Heston and Rouwenhorst (1995) interpret the β 's and γ 's as portfolio tracking errors, i.e. the estimated coefficients tell you how much better or worse your portfolio would have performed if you had taken a bet on an individual country or industry.
 For example, from Table 7, we can see that if one placed a bet of 10% more than the European equally weighted portfolio in French equity, keeping the industrial composition the same, then our portfolio would have outperformed the average by 1.5 basis points.
 On the other hand, a similar wager on Luxembourg stocks would have led to a portfolio underperformance of about 6.5 basis points.
-Similarly, overweighting your portfolio in favour of Utility stocks by 10%, while keeping the country composition constant, would have led to a return of 4.4 basis points in excess of that available on the benchmark.
-A 10% wager on either general or basic industrials would have resulted in a poorer performance of about 2 basis points.
-The results obtained relative to the value-weighted benchmark are very similar (see Table 8) and consequently, the remainder of the paper concentrates on results relative to the equally-weighted benchmark.